Calories Burned Running Calculator

 Running outdoors requires you to run against headwinds and up and down hills, which will require a higher intensity at times.
 On the other hand, running on a treadmill produces little air resistance, which means it can be harder to cool off, which can make the run feel just as hard.

-You can also adjust the incline on a treadmill to increase the intensity.
-In the end, you will generally burn a similar amount of calories outdoors or on a treadmill if you apply a similar intensity.
+You can also adjust the incline on a treadmill to increase the intensity, even though the premise of a treadmill is to propel you forward – meaning you need to keep up the programmed pace in order to stay in the correct position on the tread.
+In the end, you will generally burn a similar amount of calories outdoors or on a treadmill if you apply a similar intensity, although this level of intensity is highly subjective.

-Treadmill running can also burn calories by running intervals.
-Research has even shown the fitness benefits of intense intervals of activity.
-A study out of the International Journal of Sport Nutrition and Exercise Metabolism showed that two minutes of sprint intervals produced similar post-exercise oxygen consumption compared to thirty minutes of continuous running at a lower intensity.
+Treadmill running and outdoor running can also aid in burning calories if you run intervals, meaning that you will need to adjust your intensity level intermittently.
+Research has shown the fitness benefits of intense intervals of activity; a study from the International Journal of Sport Nutrition and Exercise Metabolism showed that two minutes of sprint intervals produced similar post-exercise oxygen consumption responses as compared to thirty minutes of continuous running at a lower intensity.

-Interested in calculating the calories burned walking or hiking?
+Interested in calculating the calories burned while walking or hiking?
 Try our walking calorie calculator.

 Running to Burn Calories and Improve Overall Health

 Running is an excellent form of exercise that burns calories and also has numerous health benefits.
-Studies have shown that running can provide considerable protection against chronic diseases, cardiovascular disease, and all-cause mortality.
+Studies have shown that running can provide considerable protection against health issues such as cardiovascular disease and all-cause mortality.

-You don’t have to be an Olympic sprinter or run a marathon to benefit from running.
+You don’t have to be an Olympic sprinter or run a marathon to reap the benefits from running.
 Even jogging at a leisurely pace will still burn considerable calories.
-This calculator will help you estimate your calories burned depending on your pace and the duration of your run.
+This calculator will help you estimate your caloric burn, depending on your pace and the duration of your run.

 - Jetté, M., Sidney, K., & Blümchen, G., Metabolic equivalents (METS) in exercise testing, exercise prescription, and evaluation of functional capacity, Clinical Cardiology, 1990, 13(8), 555–565. https://doi.org/10.1002/clc.4960130809